IncidentGames/prediction-market/README.md

 - ClickHouse - A fast open-source OLAP database management system.
 - Bloom filters - A space-efficient probabilistic data structure to test whether an element is a member of a set.
 - NATS - A high performance message queues

+# Notes

+NATS can produce multiple messages parallelly, it have multiple streams, each stream acts as separate queue, so we have to use different streams for different services